brianhill/deep-springs-observatory/index.md

 ![Celestron EdgeHD 11](./photos/CelestronEdgeHD11.jpg)

 The features of the EdgeHD are documented in Celestron's [white paper](./resources/CelestronEdgeHDWhitePaper.pdf) and [instruction manual](./resources/CelestronEdgeHDInstructionManual.pdf).
-In particular, it can be operated as a [Rowe-Ackerman Schmidt-Astrograph](./resources/RASAWhitePaper.pdf).
+As one of its capabilities, it can be operated as a [Rowe-Ackerman Schmidt-Astrograph](./resources/RASAWhitePaper.pdf).

 ## Mount